-In my previous articles, I have talked about many skills and programs that can help you become to a good programmer or a hacker.
+In my previous articles, I’ve talked about many skills and programs that can help you to become a good programmer.
 But, there are also some habits that prevent you from being a good programmer.
 Let’s talk about them

 1. No Experiments, No creativity, No Curiosity